NabilaAurora/urban-transport-analysis/README.md

-## Urban Transport Pattern Analysis (Beijing)
+## Urban Transport Pattern Analysis
 ## 📌 Project Overview

-This project analyzes urban bus transport patterns in Beijing to understand how the system operates in terms of route structure, service duration, and overall activity.
+This project analyzes urban transport patterns (starting with a case study in Beijing, China) to understand how the system operates in terms of route structure, service duration, and overall activity.

 Rather than a one-time analysis, this project is designed as a **multi-phase exploration**, where each phase improves the model, refines assumptions, and deepens understanding of the data.